twang53/STAT184_FinalProject/README.md

 # STAT184_FinalProject
-You can find the Final Project Report HERE:
+You can find the Final Project Report [HERE](Final%20Project.nb.html).
+This is the [State Dataset](2009-2013-acs-lang-tables-state.xls) and [Nation Dataset](2009-2013-acs-lang-tables-nation.xls) I used in my project.

 This is my final project for STAT 184.
 It requires multiple steps, starting with Preliminary EDA and ending with a report and presentation.